From “text neck” to carrying heavy bags, daily activities can strain your body over time, causing an overuse injury.

 Technology-related overuse injuries

-Because of the rise of the use of mobile devices, “text neck,” has become a common way of describing a specific type of neck strain which can occur due to poor posture while using a smartphone or tablet.
-Use of mobile devices can position your head and neck in a way that results in excess strain on the spine, which for some, can lead to upper back and shoulder muscle tightness and pain over time.
+Using mobile devices can position your head and neck in a way that results in excess strain on the spine, which can, for some, lead to upper back and shoulder muscle tightness and pain over time.

 - Invest in an ergonomic chair for better posture.